Sesame Tofu Sauce

 - Once tofu is in the pan, add sesame seeds to it.

 - Serve this over rice, Chinese noodles, or cauliflower rice or zucchini noodles.
 I sometimes eat this over spiralized sautéed carrot and zucchini noodles.
+I also include steamed broccoli with this.

 - Top with green onions!
 Enjoy!!